-Consistent with Bhutanese law, smoking is not allowed anywhere on the RTC campus, including all college buildings (the canteens, the dining hall, student lounges, classrooms corridors, toilets, etc.).
+Consistent with Bhutanese law, smoking is not allowed anywhere on the RTC campus, including all college buildings (the canteens, the dining hall, student lounges, classrooms, corridors, toilets, etc.).
 Students may be sanctioned by RTC for violation of this policy.
 They are also subject to sanction by civil authorities for unlawful smoking behaviors, as for other unlawful behaviors.

-Students who smoke are encouraged to see the Student Counselor to gain assistance with quitting.
+For their own and others' health, students who smoke are encouraged to see the College Counselor to gain assistance with quitting.

-13.Alcohol & Drug Policy
+13. Alcohol & Drug Policy

 WARNING: STUDENTS SHOULD BE AWARE THAT RTC TAKES VIOLATIONS OF ITS ALCOHOL AND DRUG POLICIES VERY SERIOUSLY BECAUSE OF THE DANGER SUCH VIOLATIONS POSE TO BOTH THE INDIVIDUAL AND TO OTHERS.
-THUS, SANCTIONS INCLUDING EXPLUSION FROM THE SCHOOL MAY WELL FOLLOW EVEN A FIRST OFFENSE OF THIS KIND.
+THUS, SANCTIONS INCLUDING EXPULSION FROM THE COLLEGE MAY WELL FOLLOW EVEN A FIRST OFFENSE OF THIS KIND.